-- (1) Columbia Grain: All navigable waters of the United States within the Sector Columbia River Captain of the Port Zone enclosed by three lines and the shoreline: Line one starting on the shoreline at 45-38'35" N/122-46'2" W then heading 150 yards offshore to 45-38'38" N/122-46'15" W then heading up river 380 yards to 45-38'32" N/122-46'28" then heading 150 yards to the shoreline ending at 45-38'30" N/122-46'25" W. Geographically this rule will cover all waters of the Willamette River between the navigable channel and the Columbia Grain facility in Portland, OR. - (2) United Grain Corporation: All navigable waters of the United States within the Sector Columbia River Captain of the Port Zone enclosed by three lines and the shoreline: Line one starting on the shoreline at 45-37'46" N/ 122-41'34" W then heading 150 yards offshore to 45-37'48" N/122-41'50" W then heading up river 470 yards to 45-37'42" N/122-41'37" then heading 150 yards to the shoreline ending at 45-37'44" N/122-41'31" W. Geographically this rule will cover all waters of the Columbia River between the navigable channel and the United Grain Corporation facility at the Port of Vancouver, WA. - (3) Temco Portland: All navigable waters of the United States within the Sector Columbia River Captain of the Port Zone enclosed by three lines and the shoreline: line one starting on the shoreline at 45-32'10" N/122-40'34" W then heading 150 yards offshore to 45-32'09" N/122-40'39" W then heading up
+(1) Columbia Grain: All navigable waters of the United States within the Sector Columbia River Captain of the Port Zone enclosed by three lines and the shoreline: line one starting on the shoreline at 45-38'35" N/122-46'2" W then heading 150 yards offshore to 45-38'38" N/122-46'15" W then heading up river 380 yards to 45-38'32" N/122-46'28" then heading 150 yards to the shoreline ending at 45-38'30" N/122-46'25" W. Geographically this rule will cover all waters of the Willamette River between the navigable channel and the Columbia Grain facility in Portland, OR.

-- river 275 yards to 45-32'01" N/122-40'33" then heading 150 yards to the shoreline ending at 45-32'04" N/122-40'28" W. - (4) Temco Kalama: All navigable waters of the United States within the Sector Columbia River Captain of the Port Zone enclosed by three lines and the shoreline: Line one starting on the shoreline at 45-59'10" N/122-50'09" W then heading 150 yards offshore to 45-59'09" N/122-50'14" W then heading up river 385 yards to 45-58'58" N/122-50'07" then heading 150 yards to the shoreline ending at 45-59'00" N/122-50'01" W. - (c) Effective Period.
-The safety zones created in this section will be in effect from January 17, 2013, until June 1, 2013.
-They will be activated for enforcement as described in paragraph (d) of this section. - (d) Enforcement Periods.
-The Sector Columbia River Captain of the Port will cause notice of the enforcement of the grain-shipment vessels safety zone to be made by all appropriate means to effect the widest publicity among the affected segments of the public as practicable, in accordance with 33 CFR 165.7.
+(2) United Grain Corporation: All navigable waters of the United States within the Sector Columbia River Captain of the Port Zone enclosed by three lines and the shoreline: line one starting on the shoreline at 45-37'46" N/ 122-41'34" W then heading 150 yards offshore to 45-37'48" N/122-41'50" W then heading up river 470 yards to 45-37'42" N/122-41'37" then heading 150 yards to the shoreline ending at 45-37'44'' N/122-41'31'' W. Geographically this rule will cover all waters of the Columbia River between the navigable channel and the United Grain Corporation facility at the Port of Vancouver, WA.

+(c) Effective period.
+The safety zones created in this section will be in effect from November 16, 2012 and will be enforced until January 17, 2013.
+They will be activated for enforcement as described in paragraph (d) of this section.

+(d) Enforcement periods.
+(1) The Sector Columbia River Captain of the Port will cause notice of the enforcement of these safety zones to be made by all appropriate means to effect the widest publicity among the affected segments of the public as practicable, in accordance with 33 CFR 165.7.
 Such means of notification may include, but are not limited to, Broadcast Notices to Mariners or Local Notices to Mariners.
-The Sector Columbia River Captain of the Port will issue a Broadcast Notice to Mariners and Local Notice to Mariners notifying the public when enforcement of the safety zone is suspended.
-Upon notice of enforcement by the Sector Columbia River Captain of the Port, the Coast Guard will enforce the safety zone in accordance with rules set out in this section.
-Upon notice of suspension of enforcement by the Sector Columbia River Captain of the Port, all persons and vessels are authorized to enter, transit, and exit the safety zone, consistent with the Navigation Rules. - (e) Regulation.
-(1) In accordance with the general regulations in section 165.23 of this part, entry into or movement within these zones is prohibited unless authorized by the Sector Columbia River Captain of the Port, the official patrol, or other designated representatives of the Captain of the Port. - (2) To request authorization to enter or operate within the safety zone contact the on-scene official patrol on VHF-FM channel 16 or 13, or the Sector Columbia River Command Center at phone number (503) 861-6211.
-Authorization will be granted based on the necessity of access and consistent with safe navigation. - (3) Vessels authorized to enter or operate within the safety zone shall operate at the minimum speed necessary to maintain a safe course and
+The Sector Columbia River Captain of the Port will issue a Broadcast Notice to Mariners and Local Notice to Mariners notifying the public when enforcement of these safety zones is suspended.

+(2) Upon notice of enforcement by the Sector Columbia River Captain of the Port the Coast Guard will enforce these safety zones in accordance with rules set out in this section.
+Upon notice of suspension of enforcement by the Sector Columbia River Captain of the Port, all persons and vessels are authorized to enter, transit, and exit the safety zones, consistent with the Navigation Rules.

+(e) Regulation.
+(1) In accordance with the general regulations in section 165.23 of this part, entry into or movement within these zones is prohibited unless authorized by the Sector Columbia River Captain of the Port, the official patrol, or other designated representatives of the Captain of the Port.

+(2) To request authorization to enter or operate within these safety zones contact the on-scene official patrol on VHF-FM channel 16 or 13.
+Authorization will be granted based on the necessity of access and consistent with safe navigation.